 NJ Driver Manual (Korean Translation)

-All those seeking a license must bring their current Korean license with them.
-If you have an International Driver’s License, please bring that as well.
+All those seeking a license must bring their current Korean license with them or a International drivers license translated in English.
 ALL documents must be translated to English.
 As a non-US citizen, you are encouraged to bring as many of these listed identification items as possible.
 For example, bring your Korean bank ATM card if it lists your name on it, bring your health insurance card if it lists your name on it, etc. It’s very important to be as prepared as possible when we go to the Department of Motor Vehicles.

 Each person seeking a license will need to pass a computer examination.
 You can prepare for this examination by studying the driver’s manual which you can find above.
 One of our former KDI students and his wife created a Korean-language version of this manual.
 He has generously agreed to share this with all of you for your preparations.
 This document is attached.

-Before the start of the semester, during the Bloustein Orientation, you will have the opportunity to meet with the Student Services Staff, Program Directors and Bloustein School Deans as we introduce you to our services of which we hope will support your academic and personal goals.
-We will discuss academics at that time and make sure registration is properly set along with examining all course requirements.
+Before the start of the semester, during the Bloustein Orientation, you will have the opportunity to meet with the student services staff, program directors and Bloustein School deans as we introduce you to our services of which we hope will support your academic and personal goals.
+We will discuss academics during orientation and complete registration then, discussing all course requirements.
 Some of the information on that is below for your reference now and going forward.
+Please do not register yourself for any courses.
+The program will register you soon for courses automatically and you will have the ability to change those courses during your academic orientation.
+In addition, DO NOT pay for your university bill if one is charged to you.
+You will pay your bill directly to the school DURING/AFTER orientation.

 Bloustein School Orientation Agenda (Coming soon!)